privacyidea/privacyidea/doc/policies/admin.rst

 If the action ``tokenlist`` is not active, but admin policies exist, then the admin is not allowed to list any tokens.

+.. note:: As with all boolean policies, multiple *tokenlist* policies add up to create the resulting rights of the administrator.
+   So if there are multiple matching policies for different realms, the admin will have list rights on all mentioned realms independent on the priority of the policies.

 init
 ~~~~